moralesresearch/Apple-DOS/SECURITY.md

 | 1.0.0   | :x:                |

 ## Security Updates
-SU1 security update has been released!
+SU2 and SP1 security update has been released!
 ## Reporting a Vulnerability

 As of ARM DOS v1.0.0, ARM DOS is open-source as long as the versions are deprecated or stop recevieing security patches or updates